Sanchay117/OS-Scheduler/README.md

 ./simpleShell <N_CPU> <TSLICE>
 ```

+## Bonus
+We habe also implemented priority scheduling with 4 priorities(1-4) 4 being prioritized first

 ## Credits
 **Sanchay Singh**: Modified shell and wrote the scheduler <br/>
 **Arshad Khan**: Wrote the documentation and took care of the error handling